 If a physician fails to pay attention to signs that a baby is having or is likely to have seizure activity, and seizures go untreated, it is negligence.
 If the negligence results in injury to the baby, it is medical malpractice.

-If your child has a seizure disorder–with or without other neurological problems– the birth injury attorneys at Reiter & Walsh ABC Law Centers can review your child’s medical records to determine whether negligence played a role in your child’s seizures.
+If your child has a seizure disorder–with or without other neurological problems– the birth injury attorneys at ABC Law Centers (Reiter & Walsh, P.C.) can review your child’s medical records to determine whether negligence played a role in your child’s seizures.
 We have an exclusive focus on birth injury, providing us with the knowledge and professional experience to determine whether there was an error or negligence, and help you obtain the monetary compensation your child deserves.
-Contact the Reiter & Walsh ABC Law Centers at 888-419-2229.
+Contact ABC Law Centers at 888-419-2229.